brycehemme/svn-google-authn/README.md

     $ sudo su - firstName.LastName
     # google-authenticator

     Google Authenticator will ask several quesitons.
-The proper response are y, y, y, n, y.
+The proper response are y, y, y, n, y for security reasons.
+These should be reviewed based on the environment this is being deployed to.
     Copy the URL that is printed after answering the first question - this is the URL for the QR code

     # exit